Proto-Indo-European language: Possessive adjectives

-Vrddhi
+Vṛddhi

-A vrddhi derivation, named after the Sanskrit grammatical term, signifying "of, belonging to, descended from".
+A vṛddhi derivation, named after the Sanskrit grammatical term, signifying "of, belonging to, descended from".
 It was characterised by "upgrading" the root grade, from zero to full (e) or from full to lengthened (ē).
-When upgrading from zero to full grade, the vowel could sometimes be inserted in the "wrong" place, creating a different stem from the original full grade.
+When upgrading from zero to full grade, the vowel could sometimes be inserted in an unexpected location, creating a different stem from the original full grade.